Massage Therapy in Anchorage and Juneau

 Again, a chiropractic massage will incorporate elements of massage therapy – gliding, kneading the muscles, hand-pressure, skin rolling, etc. – with chiropractic medicine to address deeper neuromusculoskeletal issues – spinal/joint manipulation, physical movements or exercises, traction and spinal decompression, patient education, and so on.

 Well, simply combine the commonly accepted and widely experienced benefits of massage therapy with chiropractic care.
-At Better Health Chiropractic & Physical Rehab it’s about improving quality of life, making our patients healthier, helping them get back to work or into their physical hobbies through occupational therapy, relieving pain, restoring proper spinal alignment, addressing serious musculoskeletal issues, and much more.
+At Better Health Chiropractic & Physical Rehab it’s about improving quality of life, making our patients healthier, helping them get back to work or into their physical hobbies through physical rehabilitation therapy, relieving pain, restoring proper spinal alignment, addressing serious musculoskeletal issues, and much more.

 Another great question, but honestly, you don’t want us to drop a massive word-bomb on you and list them all out.
 There’s a ton, especially when you combine everything involving both disciplines.
 The real question is, what’s your condition, or what’s a loved one dealing with that has you interested?
 If you’re curious whether or not we might be able to help, feel free to contact us or check out our Conditions page to dig a bit deeper into the issue.

 Shoulder Disability Index

 What Are the Different Types of Equipment Involved?

 If we’re talking about a massage, then there’s the chiropractic massage table, a special chiropractic massage chair, assorted chiropractic tools like the DRX9000 spinal decompression machine, and other little tools of the trade that are used to target certain muscle areas, joints, or discs.
 If you stop by any of our clinics, we’d be happy to show you around and let you see the technology we use.
 You can meet our chiropractors and massage therapists as well!

 Is It Effective?